holochain-open-dev/calendar-events/zome/README.md

 # Zome Developer Setup

 This folder has an example DNA for the `calendar_events` zome.
-It has symbolic links to the source code of the zome, which sits on the root folder of the repository to be able to include it in other DNAs with `git submodules`.

 To change the code, you can work either opening VSCode inside the root folder of the repo or in this folder, you should have rust intellisense either way.